ubongedem78/Shuttle-queue/README.md

 # ShuttleQ - A management application for Badminton lovers.

+## N/B
+The main repository this was developed at is : https://github.com/ubongedem78/ShuttleQ

 ## Overview

 ShuttleQ is a web application designed to manage the game of badminton.
 Badminton is a popular racket sport played by either two opposing players (singles) or two opposing pairs (doubles) on a rectangular court divided by a net.
 The objective is to score points by hitting a shuttlecock over the net into the opponent's court.
 This project aims to simplify the organization and management of badminton games, including scoring, player pairing, and queue management.